BBai-Tips/bbai/CONVENTIONS.md

 - JSON request/response format
 - Endpoint `handlers` call `service` objects to handle business logic
 - Service objects call `pipeline` and `repository` objects for LLM and storage
+- No authentication required (designed for local use only)
+- Optimized for memory efficiency

 Key API Endpoints:
 - Add/remove files to conversation